manisuec/otp-gen-agent/README.md

 **Arguments:**
   - num: number of OTPs to be generated in bulk
   - opts: optional argument
-    - length: custom otp length
+    - length: custom otp length (default: 6)
-    - chars: custom characters
+    - chars: custom characters (default: 0123456789)

 Useful in cases where number of OTPs to be generated is known before hand.
 ## Test